Vikas0693/kudvenkat-AngularCrud/project-readme.md

     a)snapshot and observable in both ways we can read data Video 53: Create observable from an array and using rxjs/delay to imitate n/w latency a)*since on subscribe to observable we are setting to employees and in next few instructions we are assigning it to filteredEployees which we use to display and subscribe works asynchronously , it doesn't work
+Video 54: Anuglar resolve guard
+    a)because of delay added while fetching employees in employeesservice, the list employee component takes 2 sec to publish data. so what if we click create and then click list again we will go to list page and wait to see data. b)Resolver will wait for link to get activated untill it has data to show in list component